hsp-iit/online-detection/README.md

 python setup.py build_ext install
 ```
 #### Install cityscapesScripts
 In order to complete the installation of the repository `cityscapesScripts`, after cloning the repository, you may need to change in the `setup.py` file the line 27.
-Specifically, from `with open("README.md") as f:`  to `open("README.md", encoding='utf-8') as f:`
+Specifically, from `with open("README.md") as f:`  to `with open("README.md", encoding='utf-8') as f:`
 ```
 cd $INSTALL_DIR
 git clone https://github.com/mcordts/cityscapesScripts.git